hmrc/alert-config-builder/README.md

 _Note that this is just for local testing - please do not try to commit this change!_

-NEW

-16:30
-Patch versions totally okay, think I did that more frequently than buildLocal when on Platops :shrug:

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").